 Midfield Institute of Cosmetology (MIC) is located at 26 B Phillips Drive Midfield, Alabama in the northwest section of Birmingham, Alabama- Midfield Shopping Center.
 It consists of approximately 3500 square feet of space.
 Floor space and equipment meet all requirements of the Alabama Board of Cosmetology.
 The school is located on a public bus line, and designated ample free parking.
 A private office is available for interviewing and counseling students, also an instructor's office for administrative work for instructors to be performed.
 The school will be constantly improving and updating facilities to meet the criteria of a modern, up-to-date cosmetology school.
 Theory classroom consists of visual aids such as charts; a library and a dry erase board to aid the students in learning theory of cosmetology.
 Practical classrooms are furnished with working stations and manikins for students to practice the techniques of hair styling basics.
 The laboratory area consists of 16working stations, 6 shampoo bowls, 3 facial chairs and 2 manicure stations, where the student works on clients under direct supervision of an instructor.
 There is a dispensary and a supply area for student supplies and equipment.
 Refreshment machines are located in the waiting area.
 A break room will be accessible for students to enjoy meals.
 Lockers will also be available to students to store personal property.
 A source of reading material, videos, DVD's, CD's will be available for students in the Resource/library center.

 SCHOOL CALENDAR

-Midfield Institute of Cosmetology is closed for the following holidays:New Year's DayMartin Luther King Jr. BirthdayFourth of JulyMemorial DayLabor DayChristmas DayThanksgiving DayChristmas Day
+Midfield Institute of Cosmetology is closed for the following holidays:

+New Year's Day

+Martin Luther King Jr. Birthday

+President's Day

+Memorial Day

+Juneteenth

+Fourth of July

+Labor Day

+Veteran's Day

+Thanksgiving

+Christmas Day